Employer Insights

 Oregon Family Leave Act (OFLA) Overview

-OFLA, however, is essentially just job-protected (but potentially unpaid) leave, which means an employee can't be terminated or fired as a result of taking time off for any protected leave categories / reasons described below.
+OFLA, however, is essentially job-protected (but potentially unpaid) leave, which means an employee can't be terminated or fired as a result of taking time off for any protected leave categories / reasons described below.

 Oregon Paid Leave

-OFLA Eligibility Criteria
+OFLA Eligibility

-UPDATE: Effective January 1st, 2022, employees only need to work an average of 25 hours or more within 30 days of employment before taking leave during a public health emergency (House Bill 2474).
+Effective January 1st, 2022, employees only need to work an average of 25 hours or more within 30 days of employment before taking leave during a public health emergency (House Bill 2474).

-Exceptions to the above include employees who:
+Exceptions to the above include employees that:

 OFLA Qualifying Events or Reasons for Leave